sampscl/open_boss/README.md

 and white labeled Flame Boss controllers like the Egg Genius (which happens to be the device the author owns and used to reverse the MQTT protocol).

+OpenBoss works by running software on the same network as the Flame Boss device(s), discovering them using mDNS, and connecting to each using MQTT.
+Internet connectivity is not required.
+OpenBoss presents a web-based interface to control the devices, manage "cooks" (a session of cooking food, not a fleet of people cooking things in a kitchen), and provide feedback regarding cooking progress.
+It is lightweight, requiring very little CPU and typically < 100MB of memory, making Raspberry PI or BeagleBone viable host platforms.
+It should run on any system capable of running Erlang.

 ## What Works Today

 - Discovery of Flame Boss devices on the local network via mDNS